theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     FROM surveys
     WHERE (year >= 2000) AND (species_id = "DM");

 Note that the parentheses aren’t needed in this case, but again, they help with readability.
 They also ensure that the computer combines AND and OR in the way that we intend.
+(AND takes precedence over OR and will be evaluated before OR.)

-If we wanted to get data for any of the Dipodomys species, which have species codes DM, DO, and DS we could combine the tests using OR:
+If we wanted to get data for any of the Dipodomys species, which have species codes DM, DO, and DS, we could combine the tests using OR:

     SELECT *
     FROM surveys